andreped/WriteStuff/README.md

 - [ ] Ability to add notes to categories and traverse through them

 ## License
-Do whatever you want with this, just don't make note apps with ads!
+Do whatever you want with this, just don't make note apps with ads, because they suck!

 ## Credit
 Based on the sample app by @santhalakshminarayana from [here](https://github.com/santhalakshminarayana/zehero-note).